Starmania (musical): Plot

-Cristal, the host and star of a TV talent show called "Starmania", gets a call from Sadia offering her a clandestine interview with Johnny Rockfort at the Underground Café.
-When they meet, and depending on the version, Cristal either falls in love with Johnny at first sight and runs away with him, or gets kidnapped by him and later joins the cause.
-Sadia, having lost her hold over Johnny, leaves the Black Stars.
-Cristal becomes the face of the gang, using her knowledge of television to transmit pirate messages over the airwaves and rally public opinion to their cause.
+Cristal, the celebrated host of the talent show Starmania, is approached by Sadia with an offer for a clandestine interview with Johnny Rockfort, whose face remains unknown to the public.
+When they meet at the Underground Café, Cristal falls in love with Johnny at first sight and runs away with him (or is kidnapped by him and later joins his cause, depending on the version).
+Stripped of her influence over Johnny, a bitter Sadia watches as Cristal becomes the new public face of the Black Stars, using a high-tech neutron camera to hijack television airwaves and broadcast the movement's messages.